Telegram Archive of the War

 Despite the broad framework, our focus areas do change.
 We stopped archiving some channels and assigned low archiving priority to others.
 We keep adding new thematic focuses.
 The main emphasis is on local and industry-specific channels and chats that allow you to see the information landscape from the residents' perspective and go beyond the understanding of war as armed hostilities or official and journalistic messages only.

-All participants in this archival project, except for the Center for Urban History employees, come from previously occupied territories or were forced to leave their homes with the onset of a full-scale Russian invasion.
-Their professional background is in historical disciplines, journalism, and media communications.
-For security reasons, we decided not to disclose any more details about them this time.
+All participants in this archival project, except for the staff of the Center for Urban History, come from the previously occupied territories or were forced to leave their homes with the beginning of the full-scale Russian invasion.
+Their professional backgrounds come from historical disciplines, journalism, and media communications.
+For security reasons, we have decided not to tell you more about them for now.

 PARTNERS AND SUPPORT